Dot Baires Shopping

-Dot Baires Shopping is a shopping center located in the Saavedra neighborhood of the city of Buenos Aires, Argentina.
-The mall was opened in 2009 incorporating an office building into the complex, plus architecture with a dynamic, highly visible front and a landscaped atrium on Avenida General Paz.
+Dot Baires Shopping is a shopping center located in the Saavedra neighborhood of the city of Buenos Aires, Argentina, founded in 2009 incorporating an office building into the complex, plus architecture with a dynamic, highly visible front and a landscaped atrium on Avenida General Paz.

 The shopping center belongs to local holding IRSA and was built at a cost of US$160 million.
 It was designed by the Pfeifer-Zurdo (PfZ) studio.
 Shopping Dot has three floors for commercial stores and three underground floors (for parking purposes) covering a total of 173,000 m^{2}.
 It has a total of 155 commercial stores.

+The complex was officially inaugurated in May 2009 at a ceremony led by Eduardo Elsztain, president of IRSA; the project required an estimated investment of 160 million dollars.